tgn203/lift-project/README.md

 │   ├── elevator.py      # Elevator class for managing movement and passengers
 │   ├── building.py      # Building class for managing floors and elevators
 │   ├── passenger.py     # Passenger class representing individuals in the system
+│   ├── Script Generator
+│   │   └── generator.py # Generates scripts to be used for the simulation
 │   ├── config
 │   │   └── settings.py  # Configuration settings for the simulation
 │   └── algorithms